gnolang/gno/docs/how-to-guides/creating-dao.md

 }
 ```

+## Conclusion

 That's it!
 You've successfully created your first DAO using the Gno DAO framework.
-To expand its capabilities, you can register additional message handlers or even create new modules if you feel bold
+To expand its capabilities, you can register additional message handlers or even create new modules if you feel bold.